TylerGeragi/Automated-Network-Reconnaissance/README.md

 # Automated-Network-Reconnaissance
-Simple Python Script for automatically discovering what devices (&amp; operating systems) are connected to a network
+Simple Python Script for automatically discovering what devices are connected to a network (Operating Systems & Open Ports included)

 # Resources Used
 PyCharm | https://www.jetbrains.com/pycharm/download/?section=windows